mwasee3/MusicJukebox/README.md

 # Team members and tasks
 This is a general breakdown but most of the tasks were done by everyone

-Afnan Waseem - frontend, backend, Docker and Hosting, SQLite, API
+Afnan Waseem - frontend, backend, Docker and Hosting

 Naman Jain - API and testing
+Yash Mude - SQLite

 # Mission and Goal
 The mission of the our project is to create a full stack web application using a restful API.